kirandash/Python/django_restapi_ecom/readme.md

 2. We can reuse code and configuration
 3. Example: the serializer_class or queryset can be reused
 4. One URL can be used to handle multiple HTTP methods.

+### 3.6 Connecting an UpdateAPIView to the router
+1. Add path to urlpatterns and visit http://localhost:8000/api/v1/products/1/ and can do update, delete or retrieve and check results at http://localhost:8000/api/v1/products/